 All proposals for "sponsored projects" submitted to external sponsors by ETSU employees must be reviewed and approved internally before they are submitted to the sponsor.
 As soon as you have decided to submit a proposal, please notify our office by completing the Notice of Intent to Submit a Proposal form.

 The PD/PI is responsible for completing the Internal Routing Form and routing this form, along with the grant proposal, to his/her Department Chair and College Dean for review and approval signatures.
 Directions for completing the Internal Routing Form are provided with the form.
-If you need further assistance with this form, please contact our office at 439-6052 or email@example.com.
+To avoid delays, please follow the procedure outlined in the ORSPA Electronic Routing Process document.
+If you need further assistance with this form, please contact our office at 439-6052 or firstname.lastname@example.org.

 Signatures are also required from all key personnel who are committing university effort on the proposed project, as well as their Department Chair and College Dean.
 PD/PIs should consider the complexity of their proposed team and leave adequate time to collect the necessary approvals prior to submission.